 - Students who have not accumulated 30 hours at UT

-The department encourages any student who seeks an advising appointment at any time to email the CEE Academic Advisor Jeremy Mobley to inquire about scheduling an appointment.
+The department encourages any student who seeks an advising appointment at any time to email CEE Academic Advisor JeNai Davis to inquire about scheduling an appointment.

 Instructions for scheduling an advising appointment: